 - 1-1 Testing: Direct testing includes two or three sessions to complete specific activities that assess areas such as cognitive ability, problem solving, auditory and visual processing, memory, academics, social skills, emotional processing, and behavior.
 Specific tests are chosen based on the student’s individual challenges.

-- Written Report and Feedback Meeting: The written report includes the results of the assessment, an analysis of the student’s learning profile (including a diagnosis when applicable), and – most importantly – an individualized plan with concrete steps moving forward for both home and school.
-We meet to review this report in detail and make sure you understand the results thoroughly.
+- Written Report and Feedback Meeting: The written report includes the results of the assessment, an analysis of the student’s learning profile (including a diagnosis when applicable), and – most importantly – an individualized plan with concrete recommendations for home and school.
+We meet to review this report in detail and help you identify your next steps.

 - Meeting with School/Work: For children, I meet with school staff to discuss the results and talk about new ways to support the child at school.
 For adults, I consult with school or work to ensure proper accommodations are implemented.

 - Community Connections: From therapy to Parkour classes, community resources are critical for supporting any struggling learner.
-Recommended providers or programs will be personally vetted by me for your particular needs.
+I am happy to recommend providers who will best be able to support your and your child’s needs.

-- Follow Up: Most parents who complete an assessment that they have find additional questions down the road.
+- Follow Up: Many parents and adult clients find that additional questions arise down the road.
 For this reason, we will check in 3-6 months after the final meeting to ensure you fully understand the assessment and that the recommendations are effective.

 Questions about assessment?
 Just ask!